lccruz/Products.Doormat/README.txt

 Introduction
 ============

-A "Doormat" is a large collection of links at the bottom of a page.
-Most of these links will be internal, so the doormat may effectively act as a sitemap.
+A doormat is a large collection of links which are presented in a structured way.
+(See examples_ of doormats.)
-(See examples_.)

 This product adds a couple of content types (Archetypes), which are used to create a structure which is used for generating a doormat.
-This doormat is placed in the Plone footer.
-The links in the Doormat are thus managed as content, making the Doormat more flexible than a sitemap.
+A viewlet on this doormat is placed in the Plone footer.
+The links in the Doormat are managed as content, making the Doormat more flexible than a sitemap.
 It's also possible to add external links.